nickmagruder/city_explorer_api/README.md

 ## Lab 7

-## Number and name of feature: 1.
-Data Formatting
+## Number and name of feature: 1 & 2.
+Data Formatting & Weather
-* Estimate of time needed to complete: 1.5 hours
+* Estimate of time needed to complete: 2 hours
-* Start time: 2:15pm
+* Start time: 4:00pm
-* Finish time:
+* Finish time: 6:40pm
 * Actual time needed to complete:

 ## Number and name of feature: 2.
 Locations
 * Estimate of time needed to complete: 1.5 hours
 * Start time: 2:15pm
 * Finish time: 3:30pm
-* Actual time needed to complete:
+* Actual time needed to complete: 1.25hours

 ## Assignment Overview
 In labs 6 through 9, you will be building a stand-alone back end which will interact with a static front end.
 You will request data from a total of six third-party APIs, modify the data as needed, and send the data to the client to be displayed in the browser.
 In labs 8 and 9, you will be persisting data in a SQL database.